cube-js/cube/docs/content/Caching/Caching.md

 ## Inspecting Queries
 To inspect whether the query hits in-memory cache, pre-aggregation, or the underlying data source, you can use the Playground or [Cube Cloud][link-cube-cloud].

-The Playground can be used to inspect a single query.
+[Developer Playground][link-dev-playground] can be used to inspect a single query.
 To do that, click the "cache" button after executing the query.
 It will show you the information about the `refreshKey` for the query and whether the query uses any pre-aggregations.
 To inspect multiple queries or list existing pre-aggregations, you can use Cube Cloud.

 [[info | ]]
 | [Cube Cloud][link-cube-cloud] currently is in early access.
 If you don't have an account yet, you can [sign up to the waitlist here](https://cube.dev/cloud).